urfave/cli/README.md

 [![Go Report Card](https://goreportcard.com/badge/urfave/cli)](https://goreportcard.com/report/urfave/cli)
 [![codecov](https://codecov.io/gh/urfave/cli/branch/master/graph/badge.svg)](https://codecov.io/gh/urfave/cli)

-This is the library formerly known as `github.com/codegangsta/cli` -- Github will automatically redirect requests to this repository, but we recommend updating your references for clarity.

 cli is a simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and distributable command line applications in an expressive way.